Track mileage automatically

 Automate your logbook Automate your logbook

-The second way to write off a car is to claim actual expenses, and this means all of the costs associated with owning and maintaining your vehicle, such as fuel, repairs, insurance, and car payments.
-However, before claiming all of your vehicle expenses, keep in mind that if you use your vehicle in part for personal reasons, you can only claim the percentage of expenses attributable to business use.
+The second way to write off a car is to claim actual expenses, which means all the costs associated with owning and maintaining your vehicle, such as fuel, repairs, insurance, and car payments.

-What this means is that you must calculate the percentage of travel attributable to business use versus personal use.
-This means dividing the total number of business miles by the total number of miles driven.
+You do so by dividing the total number of business miles by the total number of miles driven.
 It is important to keep an accurate record of business mileage for this as proof for the IRS.

 FAQ